ethereum-lists/contracts/README.md

 Project entries are validated against the [`project.json`](./schemas/project.json) JSON schema.
 Refer to it for the full specification of fields admitted in a project entry.

+## Acknowledgements

+- [Dune Analytics](https://dune.xyz/) for providing an initial set of over 200,000 labelled contracts from their databases.

 ## Contributing

 To add a new set of contracts and/or projects, open a pull request with the corresponding files.
 Make sure that they match the format required by the schemas, and that every contract entry has a corresponding project entry.
 Thanks for helping!